fbabauta/Fitness-Tracker/README.md

 ## Finished Product

-View deployed Heroku app [here.](https://fitness-trackapp.herokuapp.com/)
+#### View deployed Heroku app [here.](https://fitness-trackapp.herokuapp.com/)

+## Credits
+#### Huge shoutout to my bootcamp buddy, [Jailanie Kaganovosky](https://github.com/jkaganovsky) for helping me deploy this web app on Heroku.
+The challenge I tend to face all the time with Heroku is the never-ending 'Heroku logs --tail'.
+Thank you!

 ## Questions